kouikg-geomatic/rtk-forecast-showcase/README.md

 ## Notes

-This repository intentionally does not include the source code.
-It is meant to document the project publicly for portfolio, CV, and contest purposes while keeping implementation details private.
+This repository does not include source code.
+It exists to document the project publicly for portfolio and contest submission purposes.